optimusprime619/awesome-first/batch_alias/README.txt

 ============

 This module has two permissions namely
-  'Configure batch aliasing settings' for restricting access to the batch settings configuration form 'Run batch aliasing of content' for access to running the batch aliasing of content.
+'Configure batch aliasing settings' for access to batch settings form 'Run batch aliasing of content' for access to running the batch aliasing.

 RUN BATCH ALIASING:
 ===================

 Configure the settings for Batch aliasing by choosing the necessary node types and if users need to be aliased.

 If a content type is disabled it might either mean that there are no nodes of that type or it lacks its own node patterns which can be configured in the pathauto alias settings.

 The configuration form is available by navigating to Administer >> Configuration >> Development >> Configure Batch Alias Settings & Run Batch Alias.

-Once the configuration is saved Click the Run Batch Alias to select from the confirmation form and run the batch aliasing.
+Once the configuration is saved Click the
+'Run Batch Alias' to select from the confirmation form and run the batch aliasing.
 The process would alias all content types and users if selected.

 AUTHOR/MAINTAINER